mattcone/markdown-guide/_getting-started/why-use-markdown.md

 ## Why Use Markdown?

 You might be wondering why people use Markdown instead of a WYSIWYG editor.
 Why write with Markdown when you can press buttons in an interface to format your text?
-As it turns out, there are a couple different reasons why people use Markdown instead of WYSIWYG editors.
+As it turns out, there are several reasons why people use Markdown instead of WYSIWYG editors.

 - Markdown can be used for everything.
 People use it to create [websites](#websites), [documents](#documents), [notes](#notes), [books](#books), [presentations](#presentations), [email messages](#email), and [technical documentation](#documentation).